 A few years ago the Wall Street Journal aptly characterized current state of eminent domain law as a “kleptocratic” process.
 That it is.
 All those who work in this field of law know that in the hands of judges the constitutionally promised “just compensation” can be a cruel joke.
 By definition, it excludes compensation for a variety of incidental economic losses suffered by property owners whose land is condemned, notably but not exclusively for businesses which in most cases can be destroyed without their owners receiving a nickel’s worth of compensation.
+A property owner who is in this predicament can look at a 1033 exchange, but they must check the laws of their state first to see what that will mean for their tax.
 Even the vaunted “fair market value” that the US Supreme Court has adopted as the standard of “just compensation” fails to compensate the condemnee-owners by definition.
 As the Court conceded: “just” compensation is not just but harsh, and that “In giving content to the just compensation requirement of the Fifth Amendment, this Court has sought to put the owner of condemned property ‘in as good a position pecuniarily as if his property had not been taken.'”
 Gee, that sounds pretty good, doesn’t it?
 But don’t get your hopes up; it all comes apart in the next sentence where the Court drops the other shoe and delivers its “however.”
 “However, this principle of indemnity has not been given its full and literal force.”
 United States v.
 564.54 Acres, 441 U.S. 506, 510-511 (1979).
 Why not?
 The Court didn’t say.
 In other words, says the Court, you get indemnity for your condemnation-caused losses, except that you don’t.
 All you get is the supposedly “fair” market value.
 But do you?
 Not really.

 Beginning in the 1960s, studies made of condemnation compensation practices have concluded that the condemnee-owners were actually undercompensated (“undercompensated” is a two-bit word for “cheated”).
 In a great many cases the government offers that are made are lowballs, often below the government’s own appraisal figures.
 How do we know it’s so?
 Because condemnation lawyers by and large charge their clients contingent fees with the contingency calculated only on the overage, not on the entire recovery like tort lawyers do.
 In other words, the owners don’t pay unless their lawyers demonstrate in court to a judge’s or jury’s satisfaction that the government’s valuation is too low.
 So if the government appraisals were fair or generous (as condemnor advocates like to say), those condemnation lawyers would starve to death.
 But they don’t.
 They do right well.
 How do they do it?
 Take it from us, they are not magicians able to bamboozle the judge or jury in the great majority of cases.
 Remember that jurors are taxpayers themselves.
 It follows that the typical government appraisal is deficient and its deficiencies can be demonsrtrated in court.
 That perception may strike you as conjecture, so we need to ask: are there any hard data to substantiate it.
 Actually, there are.